-The mission of the Chattanooga Symphony &Opera Youth Orchestras is to provide youth with a music community that offers the finest orchestral training and performance opportunities, and cultivates lifelong professional skills and arts advocacy.
+The mission of the Chattanooga Youth Symphony is to provide youth with a music community that offers the finest orchestral training and performance opportunities, and cultivates lifelong professional skills and arts advocacy.

 In 1949, a group of Chattanooga Symphony musicians decided that students needed the opportunity to perform in a full orchestra.
 The Chattanooga Civic Training Orchestra (CCTO) was founded under the umbrella of the Chattanooga Philharmonic Association, which included the Civic Chorus under the baton of Joseph Hawthorne.
 Peter Rickett, assistant conductor of the Chattanooga Philharmonic Orchestra, was named conductor of the new Chattanooga Civic Training Orchestra.
 Rehearsals were held at Chattanooga High School on East Third Street (now Chattanooga School for the Arts and Sciences (CSAS).